 The new year is almost here, and you know what that means: we all collectively pretend that this is the year we become organized, productive, and perfectly put-together sewists!
 Speaking truthfully, I am far from the most organized maker—and that's okay!
 Chaos can be creative. (and is often an essential element in the creative process.)
-However, a little bit of magical sewing space organization at the start of the year can work wonders for your sewing space, your projects, and your mental clarity.
+But if part of your sewing goals is to clean up, a little bit of magical sewing space organization at the start of the year can work wonders for your sewing space, your projects, and your mental clarity.
 So grab your broom (or vacuum), toss on some moody music, and let’s get ready to have the best sewing year ever!

 Clear the Cobwebs (Literally and Figuratively) in Your Sewing Space